 There are many costly types of fraud actions that lead to the government getting swindled.
 When this takes place, taxpayers end up paying the price.
-The Federal False Claims Act makes it against the law to present a false claim for the purpose of defrauding the government.
-This Act imposes liability on those who knowingly present the claim, but they can still be charged if they act in a reckless manner toward ensuring that the information submitted is true.
+The Federal False Claims Act makes it against the law to present a false claim to defraud the government.
+This Act imposes liability on those who knowingly present the claim.
+However, they can still be charged if they act recklessly toward ensuring that the information submitted is accurate.

 Some examples of healthcare fraud include:

 - Charging for services that were not provided

 - Falsifying a patient's records

 These types of healthcare fraud are typically charged concerning dentists, doctors, pharmacists, and other individuals who offer healthcare services.
 It also involves prescription fraud, when pharmacists bill for prescriptions that were not actually given.

 If you aren't careful, you could be charged with committing insurance fraud, even if what happened was unintentional and unplanned.

 Insurance fraud occurs is when an individual/group deceives an insurer for profit.
 One common cause of insurance fraud charges is when an insurance holder holds an asset that they are over-insured for something, meaning the insurance payoff would be greater than the property's value.
 Individuals in this situation who file a claim may be accused of causing an incident that would allow them to collect on the insurance policy and make a profit.